johnatas-x/grumphp-phpa/README.md

 # Description

-This repository adds a task for GrumPHP that launchs [php-assumptions](https://github.com/rskuipers/php-assumptions).
+This repository adds a task for GrumPHP that launches [php-assumptions](https://github.com/rskuipers/php-assumptions).
 During a commit check for weak assumption.
 If an assumption is detected, it won't pass.